Alien: The Roleplaying Game: Publication history

-The movie Alien was released in 1979, and was followed by several other movies in the franchise.
-In 2018, a team of game designers including Brandon Bowling, Paul Elliott, Andrew E. C. Gaska, Tomas Härenstam, Nils Karlén, Kosta Kostulas, Dave Semark, and Matthew Tyler-Jones created ALIEN: The Roleplaying Game, which was then released by the Swedish publisher Free League.
+The film Alien was released in 1979, and was followed by several other movies in the franchise.
+In 2019, a team of game designers including Brandon Bowling, Paul Elliott, Andrew E. C. Gaska, Tomas Härenstam, Nils Karlén, Kosta Kostulas, Dave Semark, and Matthew Tyler-Jones created Alien: The Roleplaying Game, which was then released by the Swedish publisher Free League.

+The game was released in December 2019.

 Reception

 Patricio Kobek, writing for The Gamer, commented that "Diehard fans of the original sci-fi space horror [movie] will immediately recognize the mood in this tabletop adaptation [...] it is as great as it is terrifying."
 He complimented the game for being able to "replicate this initial feeling of dread and the unknown in confined spaces, in this case in space, with players taking on a diverse cast of characters who do not always get along.
 Unlike Dungeons & Dragons, combat is the last thing one should seek out against the Alien, as it can rip through an unprepared party with little effort."
 Kobek concluded, "players who know what the Alien series entails from the original films will find the experience familiar, satisfying, and overall created with care and passion towards the source material."

 Richard Jansen-Parkes, writing for Dicebreaker, was very impressed that this game was able to evoke the "creeping, slithering fear of the unknown" from the original movie.
 He noted that "Whether you’re running a one-off scenario as a bunch of hapless space-truckers or building an entire campaign for a band of roving explorers, the game excels at keeping the tension climbing to unbearable levels.
 When things are at their most fraught and unbearable, you can expect something terrible to happen."
 He liked the "nice and simple" core rules, and admired the stress dice mechanic, calling it "a great system that does an impressive job of cranking up the tension as the game builds towards its finale."
 He concluded, "If you dim the lights, stick some industrial clanging on the speakers and grab some friends for the evening you’re set up for something truly great."

-Eeknight reviewed ALIEN: The Roleplaying Game for Black Gate, and stated that "The game itself is simple to understand yet is role-play heavy enough that seasoned gamers will enjoy it.
+Eeknight reviewed Alien: The Roleplaying Game for Black Gate, and stated that "The game itself is simple to understand yet is role-play heavy enough that seasoned gamers will enjoy it.
 I'll go a step beyond and say this would be an excellent game for introducing someone who has never played a tabletop roleplaying game to the hobby."

 Awards

-ALIEN: The Roleplaying Game won the 2020 Gold ENnie Award for Best Game.
+Alien: The Roleplaying Game won the 2020 Gold ENnie Award for Best Game.
+ALIEN RPG: Building Better Worlds won the 2024 Gold ENnie Award for Best Supplement and the Silver for Best Cartography.